Flux159/blog/content/experiments/000005-vscode-online.md

 code --install-extension ms-vsonline.vsonline
 ```

+At this point, you should be able to open up VNC, open VSCode and connect to your Azure account and VSOnline account.
+In addition, you want to [Register your local environment](https://docs.microsoft.com/en-us/visualstudio/online/how-to/vscode#self-hosted) so that it shows up at https://online.visualstudio.com

 # Getting NodeJS and Yarn

 This will get NodeJS and Yarn and update /etc/sysctl.conf so you don't run into file watcher errors from yarn or VSCode.